DEIB-GECO/VarSum/README.md

 Through this tool, it is possible to get summary statistics describing a population, including:
-- Number of individuals grouped by sub-populations.
+- Number of individuals grouped by sub-populations
 - Most frequent variants
 - Rarest variants
 - Average mutation frequency in multiple population subgroups.